dataPARC/store/sdk/README.md

 var startParams1 = new StartTagPublishingParameters(new TagQueryIdentifier(1), TimeSpan.FromSeconds(5));
 var startRes1 = await client.StartPublishingAsync(startParams1, OnPublish);

 // Subscribe to multiple tags.
-Resub to the same tag for example.
+You can subscribe to the same tag again with different options.
-List<(StartTagPublishingParameters, Func<TagPublishingResult, ValueTask>)> startParams2 =
+List<(StartTagPublishingParameters, Func<TagPublishingResult, ValueTask>)> startParams2 = [
-[
+    (new StartTagPublishingParameters(new TagQueryIdentifier(1), TimeSpan.FromSeconds(1)), OnPublish),
     (new StartTagPublishingParameters(new TagQueryIdentifier(2), TimeSpan.FromSeconds(5)), OnPublish),
     (new StartTagPublishingParameters(new TagQueryIdentifier(3), TimeSpan.FromSeconds(5)), OnPublish),
 ];